-If pushing the return address, flags, or error code onto the stack exceeds the bounds of the stack segment and no stack switch when a stack switch occurs.
+#SS(error_code) If pushing the return address, flags, or error code onto the stack exceeds the bounds of the stack segment and no stack switch marked not present.

-#SS(selector) If the SS register is being loaded and the segment pointed to is
+If the SS register is being loaded and the segment pointed to is segment pointer exceeds the bounds of the new stack segment when a stack switch occurs.

-If pushing the return address, flags, error code, or stack segment pointer exceeds the bounds of the new stack segment
+If pushing the return address, flags, error code, or stack